EfficiencyJunky/eec-for-squarespace/README.md

 # THE GUIDE
 If you already understand how EEC works, are familiar with Google Tag Manager (GTM), and understand at least the basics of Javascript, or you just want to dive in, feel free to click the "GET STARTED" link below.

-If you are new to the world of Ecommerce, or any of the other things I just mentioned, consider reading further before jumping into the guide.
+If you are new to the world of Ecommerce, or any of the other things I just mentioned, you might consider reading further before jumping into the guide.

+Of course if you do end up making it through this guide I would love to hear your thoughts on how it went or what could be improved. please post on the [discussion board](https://github.com/EfficiencyJunky/eec-for-squarespace/discussions) and let me know!

 ## [GET STARTED](./guide/)

 ---
-# HOW EEC WORKS IN GENERAL
+---
+---
+# EVERYTHING BELOW THIS LINE IS STILL ACTIVELY BEING WRITTEN.
+EXCUSE THE MESS!
+---
+---
 ---
 # THE GOOGLE ANALYTICS ENHANCED ECOMMERCE FUNNEL
 1. **Impressions** (not an EEC action)